We have often heard that padel was a sport requiring less physical condition and causing less injuries that tennis. Is it really a reality?

 If we compare the players of amateur and professional tennis, it is very interesting to see the difference in back injuries.
 If they are very infrequent among amateurs, they are clearly so among the pros, with an impressive increase between 2012 and 2016.
 We therefore conclude that high-level practice, which is mostly done on hard courts, combined with many trips that professionals must make, generates a severe stress on the spine.

-It would be interesting to know whether in the case of padel we would find comparable differences between amateurs and professionals, but unfortunately we do not have sufficient data at the moment.
+It would be interesting to know if in the case of padel we would find comparable differences between amateurs and professionals, but unfortunately we do not have sufficient data at the moment.

 Number of injuries